 In the spindly villages of the Italian Riviera, like Vernazza, the march of time has a strong beat.
 Everyone knows everyone.
 Even repeat visitors, like me, celebrate births, see people grow old, and are saddened by their loss.

-Ever since the early 1800s when it was decreed that cemeteries were health risks, the burial spots of Riviera towns have been located outside of town.
+Ever since the early 1800s, when it was decreed that cemeteries were health risks, the burial spots of Riviera towns have been located outside of town.
 The result?
 The dearly departed generally get first-class sea views.
-Each village cemetery — with its evocative yellowed photos and finely carved Carrara marble memorial reliefs — is worth a visit.
+Each village cemetery — with evocative yellowed photos and finely carved Carrara marble memorial reliefs — is worth a visit.

 Smiling, she explains how some families avoid the mass of visitors.
 "When someone is about to die, they'll call the ambulance so the person can go to the hospital and die there.
 This way you don't have the village in your house."

 "This is the village tradition.
 In the big cities, things are different.
 My professor died in the hospital — we were sent away at eight o'clock at night.
 He was behind glass."

 I asked if all funerals were Catholic.
 Monica recalled, "Recently a strong communist who was dying asked for a civil funeral.
 He insisted, 'No priests.'
 This is rare and courageous in front of death.
 It may be OK to have a civil wedding, but death...it is the finish."

 From our perch, the world was a peaceful green and reassuring blue that blends the sea and sky.
 To the left and right, I could pick out each of the Cinque Terre towns along the coast.
 Each is alone in the world — seemingly oblivious to the march of time.
 I wondered what could possibly make this moment more evocative.
 Then the church bells rang.